1200 Park Central Blvd. South, Pompano Beach, FL 33064

 Funding Construction Projects | Feb.
 28, 2024

-**Important** Viewing this on-demand video WILL NOT satsify Florida state requirements for new Board Members; NOR will this recorded version offer CEUs for CAMS.
+**Important** Viewing this on-demand video WILL NOT satisfy Florida state requirements for new Board Members; NOR will this recorded version offer CEUs for CAMS.
 It is for informational purposes only and is not to be considered as legal advice.
 Should you have any questions, contact your association counsel.

 Hosted by City National Bank.
 Course provided by Kaye Bender Rembaum.
 Learn about the process of funding construction projects.
 The primary focus of the program is to review with attendees the different sources of funds that may be available to address construction projects and the procedures to be followed to properly utilize those sources of funds.
 Attendees will learn tips to avoid pitfalls when planning for large projects.
 With KBR’s Kerstin Henze, Esq. and City National Bank’s Michele Sadlasky, CAM.